Lecture Notes in Cosmology: Derivation of the Fermi-Dirac distribution

 \hrulefill

-\begin{ex} In how many ways can we fit $n_i$ indistinguishable fermions in $g_i$ energy ``slots''?
+\begin{ex} In how many ways can we fit $n_i$ indistinguishable fermions in $g_i$ ``slots''?
 Prove that the answer is:

-Since combinatorics might be sometimes irksome, and after all these are lecture notes in cosmology, we offer a proof in the footnote.
-Try however not jumping to it right away and to work out the solution yourself.\footnote{We can choose $g_i$ slots for the first fermion, $g_i - 1$ for the second and so on until finally we can choose $g_i - n_i + 1$ slots for the $n_i$-th fermion.
+Since combination math might be irksome (and, after all, these are lecture notes) here is the solution.
+However, try not jumping to it right away and to work out the solution yourself.

+\paragraph{Solution.} We can choose $g_i$ slots for the first fermion, $g_i - 1$ for the second and so on until finally we can choose $g_i - n_i + 1$ slots for the $n_i$-th fermion.
 This gives $g_i!/(g_i - n_i)!$ and we only used Pauli's exclusion principle.
-Until here, then, the order of the chosen particles matter, e.g. having fermion 1 in the first slot is different from having fermion 2 in the first slot.
-But fermions are indistinguishable, therefore we must divide by $n_i!$ and hence the result \eqref{OmegaiFD}.} \end{ex}
+Until here, then, the order of the chosen particles matters: having say fermion 1 in the first slot is different from having fermion 2 in the first slot.
+But fermions are indistinguishable, therefore we must divide by $n_i!$. \end{ex}

 \hrulefill

 The total number of micro-states is then:

 Now we proceed as before, taking the logarithm of $\Omega$: